thisbejim/Pyrebase/README.md

 firebase = pyrebase.initialize_app(config)
 ```

 The contents of the file can also be assigned as a dictionary variable and referenced in the config.
+Your config file should of course be kept private and not added to the repo.
+Otherwise your credentials will become public.

 ```python